chriskyfung/chriskyfung.github.io/_posts/matlab/2020-01-15-Convert-MATLAB-Matrix-to-MS-Office-Equation.md

 ```

 ## For Developers
 To develop your MATH translator, you can read the documentation _"[UTN #28: Nearly Plain-Text Encoding of Mathematics](https://www.unicode.org/notes/tn28/)"_ to explore how Microsoft uses Unicodes in encoding mathematical expressions.
-If you want to learn about the shortcut commands of MS Equation Editor, this [PDF Note](http://www.iun.edu/~mathiho/useful/Equation%20Editor%20Shortcut%20Commands.pdf) from _Indiana University Northwest_ should be helpful.
+If you want to learn about the shortcut commands of MS Equation Editor, this [PDF Note](https://pages.mtu.edu/~tbco/cm416/EquationEditor_main.pdf) from _Michigan Technological University_ should be helpful.

 Do you use any great tools when writing your reports and essays?
 Have a question or suggestion?
 Let us know in the comments below.